BuiltWith vs Clearbit Comparison

 BuiltWith is the leading platform for website technology intelligence.
 It tracks 113,000+ web technologies across 478 million root domains, with historical data stretching back to 1985.
 If your sales motion depends on knowing exactly what tech stack a prospect runs (and you want to build lead lists filtered by technology, geography, spend, and vertical), BuiltWith delivers depth that few platforms match.
 The trade-off: it focuses almost entirely on technographic data.
 You won't find verified phone numbers, email addresses for individual contacts, or CRM enrichment beyond technology profiles.
 Pricing starts at $295/month, and the interface requires comfort with data-heavy exports and manual cleanup.

 Clearbit (now Breeze Intelligence, following its December 2023 acquisition by HubSpot) enriches CRM records with firmographic and demographic attributes from a single email address or domain.
 It identifies anonymous website visitors, shortens forms to improve conversion rates, and keeps HubSpot records current with monthly refreshes.
 For HubSpot users, basic enrichment is included at no extra cost on paid plans.
 The limitation is absolute: Breeze Intelligence works exclusively inside HubSpot.
 No Salesforce.
 No Dynamics.
 No standalone API.
-Non-HubSpot teams are excluded.
+Non-HubSpot teams are excluded entirely.

 Both platforms specialize well in their areas.
 But most go-to-market teams need more than one dimension of intelligence: verified contact data, intent signals, technographics, company attributes, and the ability to act on all of it from whatever tools they already use.
 That's a different kind of platform.

-ZoomInfo is an AI GTM Platform built on a large B2B dataset: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
+ZoomInfo is an all-in-one AI GTM Platform built on a large B2B dataset: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
 Its GTM Context Graph processes 1.5B+ data points daily, unifying this data with your CRM records, conversation transcripts, and behavioral signals to reveal not just what happened in a deal, but why it happened and what to do next.
-That intelligence is accessible through GTM Workspace for sellers, GTM Studio for marketers, RevOps, and GTM engineers, or APIs and MCP in any third-party tool, including Salesforce, HubSpot, Dynamics, Snowflake, and custom AI agents.
+That intelligence is accessible through GTM Workspace for sellers, GTM Studio for marketers, RevOps, and GTM engineers, or via Enterprise API and ZoomInfo MCP in any third-party tool, including Salesforce, HubSpot, Dynamics, Snowflake, and custom AI agents.

 BuiltWith vs. Clearbit vs. ZoomInfo at a glance